RAMGuide/TheRamGuide-WIP-/Main Guide.md

 # tREFI

 tREFI is the average periodic refresh interval for the DRAM.
+Meaning on average every tREFI there will be a refresh command addressed.
+Refresh commands however can be postponed up to 8 times on DDR3 & DDR4 and 4 times on DDR5.
+These refreshes are postponed, not cancelled.
+So they will occur eventually and the average time spent refreshing is the same.
+The time spent refreshing can be calculated by tRFC/tREFI.
+E.G 400 tRFC and 65535 tREFI, 400/65535 = 0.610360876%

 # tCKE